ecodica/l10n-hr/l10n_hr_account_fiskal/README.rst

 The check box Late delivery should be marked!

-If you want to check the fiskalisation data on already fiskalized invoice, (containing JIR and ZKI data) you can press FISKALIZE button and send a check-invoice type message (visible in message logs)
+If you want to check the fiskalisation data on already fiskalized invoice, (containing JIR and ZKI data) you can press Verify fiskalization button and send a check-invoice type message (visible in message logs)

 Obtain client certificates from FINA